autonlab/AutonFeat/docs/api/functional/sample_entropy.md

 # Sample Entropy Function

 The sample entropy function computes the sample entropy of a window.
-When combined with the [`SlidingWindow`](../core/fixed_window.md) abstraction, the mean function can be used to compute the `sample entropy` feature of a time series.
-Sample entropy is a measure of the complexity of the signal.
-It is a modification of the approximate entropy (ApEn) algorithm.
+When combined with the [`SlidingWindow`](../core/fixed_window.md) abstraction, the sample entropy function can be used to compute the `sample entropy` feature of a time series.
+Sample entropy is a measure of the complexity of the signal [[1](https://en.wikipedia.org/wiki/Sample_entropy)].
+It is a modification of the approximate entropy (ApEn) algorithm which can be found [here](approx_entropy.md).
 It is defined as:

 $$
 \text{Sample Entropy} = -\log\left(\frac{A}{B}\right)